 (Click on the flower name to see photos)

-Flowers that can either be started indoors to transplant out or the seeds can be cast directly in the garden.
-We always choose to start indoors if given a choice.
-There is less weed pressure and surer success.
+Flower seeds that can be started indoors to transplant out or the seeds can be cast directly in the garden, I tend to choose to start indoors.
+There is less weed pressure and easier success.

 During those dog days of late August and early September, we will be indoors starting the seeds of all those flowers that will go to the garden as plants in October.
 We plant our seeds in the garden when true fall-like conditions exist, cool nights (55-65 degrees) and warm days.
-If you plant seeds outdoors too early and the days are still scorchers, seeds will take longer to sprout, you won’t have as many seeds sprout and the seedlings will not be as hardy.
+If you plant seeds outdoors too early and the days are still scorchers, seeds will take longer to sprout, you won’t have as many seeds sprout.

-Note: Fall is also the best time to prepare soil and plant perennials, shrubs and trees.
-Click here to see how to improve your soil
+Note: Fall is also the best time to prepare soil and also to plant perennials, shrubs, and trees.

 For more resources in cool-season hardy annual flowers checkout: The Cool-Season Flower Chronicles.